mwzig/WordSearch/README.md

 To run this application from the command line (on Windows), download from GitHub, then go to the wordsearch directory.
 Enter the following:

 `
-java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt true
+java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt
 `

 The first parameter is the filename.
 It must exist in the Resources directory, or you may specify a fully qualified file name as follows: